Written by: Yanna-Torry Aspraki Published: March 29, 2021 Latest update: March 29, 2021

 About Yanna-Torry Aspraki

-Yanna-Torry is an email & deliverability specialist, consultant & speaker.
+Yanna-Torry is an email & deliverability specialist at EmailConsul, consultant & speaker.
 As an unconventional critical thinker and strategic planner, she is consistently monitoring and analyzing performance data, identifying needed changes, and improvements that increase email deliverability, maximize outreach and engagement.
 She is always eager to learn new ways to produce solutions to deliver successful results.
 Visit her website »